TheRealAnonymous008/quartz/content/zshortdump/Tarot Cards.md

 ## 0 - The Fool
-* *Early Interpretation*: Someone who is mentally different and unable to act reasonably.
+* *Early*: Someone who is mentally different and unable to act reasonably.
 In particular these are the simpletons who were treated as outcasts and madmen. [^fool] The court jester comes to mind.

 * *Tarot de Marseille* Interpretations shifted from The Fool being a madman to being a jester or chaotic trickster.
 This interpretation alludes to freedom and detachment from society -- creative genius but also impulsiveness and folly.